 Another example: You may count 4 or 5 movements in an hour instead of the usual 10 movements.
 Count your movements again.
 If, for any reason, you are still not able to obtain the usual 10 movements in your normal amount of time, you detect an unusual amount of activity level for your baby (an increase or decrease in fetal movement), or you notice any sudden changes in movement, call your health care team to make sure your baby is well.
 If you are unable to contact or visit your health care team, go to Labor and Delivery (L&D) as most L&D units will see you immediately for Decreased Fetal Movements (DFM), or go to the nearest Emergency Room (ER).

-Don’t ever hesitate to call your health care team about any questions or concerns you may have or comments you don’t understand.
-They are there to educate and inform you.
-That’s their job!
-You know your baby best, so always trust your gut.
+Never hesitate to call your health care team with any questions or concerns you may have or comments they have made that you don’t understand.
+With your new proactive mindset, working together will now empower your pregnancy journey.
+You know your baby best, so always trust your instincts!

 If you are not current with your vaccinations, you have discussed being vaccinated with your health care team and you would like to be vaccinated, Dr. McGregor advocates being immunized around this gestational marker for Influenza (Inactivated) and Tdap (Tetanus, Diphtheria and Pertussis).
 The Tdap vaccination is also recommended for relatives, friends and caregivers who will spend time with your baby.